mohamashna/Reposit0ry/README.md

 ## Contributions
 As this repository reflects past coursework, contributions are not actively sought.
 However, feedback and discussions are always welcome!

-## Note
-The datasets required to run this code are not included in the repository due to copyright restrictions.
-Please refer to the IBM Data Science Professional Program on Coursera to access the original datasets.

 ## License
 The code in this repository is licensed under the [MIT License](LICENSE).

-Note that datasets and assignment descriptions are included in accordance with the IBM Data Science Professional Program's guidelines and may be subject to different terms of use.
+- **Note** that data and assignment descriptions are included in accordance with the IBM Data Science Professional Program's guidelines and may be subject to different terms of use.
+The original datasets required to run this code are not included in the repository due to copyright restrictions.
+Please refer to the IBM Data Science Professional Program on Coursera to access the original datasets.